Ulma Family museum in Markowa

-The Markowa Ulma-Family Museum of Poles Who Saved Jews in World War II is a museum located in Markowa, Poland.
+The Ulma Family musem in Markowa, in full Markowa Ulma Family Museum of Poles saving Jews in World War II is a museum located in Markowa, Poland.
 The Łańcut Castle Museum began the Ulma-Family Museum's construction in 2013, and the new Museum opened on 17 March 2016.

 On 30 June 2017, pursuant to an agreement of 23 June 2017 entered into by Subcarpathian Province and Poland's Ministry of Culture and National Heritage, the Museum was incorporated as an independent legal entity, to be operated jointly by the two parties.
 The Ulma-Family Museum is entered in Poland's Register of Cultural Organizations as No. RIK 103/2017.

 History

 The decision to build the museum was taken by the Subcarpathian Regional Assembly in June 2008.
 A space of 500 square meters was allocated for a restoration of the Ulma family home and for an exhibition hall, lecture hall, and research facility.
 Construction cost 6.5 million złotych.

 In its first year of operation, the Ulma-Family Museum hosted 50,000 visitors.